grafana/sigma-rule-deployment/README.md

 The main restriction are they need to be valid Sigma rules, including the `id` and `title` [metadata fields](https://sigmahq.io/docs/basics/rules.html#available-sigma-metadata-fields).
 If you are using [Correlation rules](https://github.com/SigmaHQ/sigma-specification/blob/main/specification/sigma-correlation-rules-specification.md), the rule files must contain **all** the referenced rules within the rule file (using [YAML's multiple document feature](https://gettaurus.org/docs/YAMLTutorial/#YAML-Multi-Documents), i.e., combined with `---`).

 > [!IMPORTANT]
 > The [Sigma Rules Validator](https://github.com/SigmaHQ/sigma-rules-validator) action does not currently work with multiple documents in a single YAML and hence we recommend storing such rules in a separate directory from the Sigma rules.
+More info can be found [here](./actions/sigma-validation/README.md)

 ### What value should be provided for the `data_source` field in the `conversion` settings?